 - Senior Reflective Essay (written in AR400)

-Art Major Learning Community: Our senior learning community consists of three courses: an RFT taken in the spring of either the junior OR senior year (AR400) and a Capstone Course in Art History taken in the spring of the senior year (AH490 Imagining the Individual OR AH491).
+Art Major Learning Community: Our senior learning community consists of two courses: a Reflective Tutorial in Art taken in the spring of either the junior OR senior year (AR400) and a Capstone Course in Art History taken in the spring of the senior year (AH490 OR AH491).
 The learning community is designed to offer students maximum opportunity for independent work.
 Each student will have access to their own studio space, where they will build their portfolio and prepare work for the senior year exhibit.
-Weekly critiques from both fellow students and professors help students hone their skills and interests while allowing them to develop as practicing artists.
-The capstone course gives students in-depth knowledge of art historical issues relevant to contemporary artists and the o not yet seniors should keep all their art projects.
+Regular critiques from fellow students and professors help students hone their skills and interests while allowing them to develop as practicing artists.
+The capstone course gives students in-depth knowledge of art historical issues relevant to contemporary artists.